howardginsburg/digitaltwins-trackandtrace/README.md

 2. Grant the Function Apps Managed Identiy the Digital Twins Owner role on the Azure Digital Twin resource you created.
 3. Create a custom route from the IoT Hub to the Event Hub.
 4. Deploy the [Functions](Functions) to the Function App.
 Make sure you set the 'eventhuburi' and 'digitaltwinsuri' in the Function App Configuration settings.
+5. Create a routing endpoint to the 'output' eventhub in your digital twin.
+6. Create a route selecting 'Twin Updates' to your endpoint.

 ## Client App Configuration
 1. Rename [sample.local.settings.json](client/sample.local.settings.json) to be 'local.settings.json'.